gbmhunter/blog/content/electronics/circuit-design/esd-protection/protecting-io-lines-from-esd/_index.md

 {{% warning %}}
 TVS diodes do not have a sharp turn-on point, and the voltage can rise significantly above the standoff voltage.
 {{% /warning %}}

+Advantages:

+* Simple
+* Moderately effective
+* No energy is dumped into voltage rails (as is with steering diodes), instead it's absorbed by TVS.

+Disadvantages:

+* Voltage can still climb quite high

 ## Steering Diodes